 One of the centers of Seth’s worship was Tukh or Ombos.
 Most of the temple is now a ruin but what remains dates to the New Kingdom period.
 One object found there was a huge was scepter that Amenhotep III dedicated to Seth.
 This is the largest faience object ever found in Egypt.

 Avaris, the capital of the Hyksos, was another center of Seth’s worship.
 The Hyksos were a group of Asiatics who ruled Egypt during the Second Intermediate Period.
-They worshipped Seth because they associated him with their chief god, a storm god.
+They worshiped Seth because they associated him with their chief god, a storm god.
 During this time, two Hyksos goddesses, Anat and Astarte, were Seth’s consorts.

 Seth as a Villain God